-Visit Solidarity Handworks, our sweet farmstand located at our site, 165 Chestnut Hill Road, Orange.
-We are famous for our delicious salads and greens, grown in fertile soil in our solar greenhouses and available March through November (at least!).
-The farmstand is open daily, self-serve and our cooler is powered by a solar electric system.
+The Farmstand: Our sweet farmstand is located at our site, 165 Chestnut Hill Road, Orange.
+We are famous for our delicious salads and greens, grown in fertile soil in our solar greenhouses and available March through November.
+The farmstand is self-serve and our cooler is powered by a solar electric system.
 Heirloom and gorgeous vegetables fill the shelves at the height of the season.
 We sell most of our garlic at the North Quabbin Garlic and Arts Festival but any left will go in our farmstand in October for your planting and eating pleasure.